Pint glass: Collecting

 Pint glass collecting is a way for individuals to commemorate their visits to popular tourist destinations, most notably to microbreweries or sports arenas.
 These destinations often sell pint glasses adorned with their logos, which are either screen-printed or engraved on the side of the glass.
 Brewery enthusiasts may travel thousands of miles to see where their favorite beer is made or to sample new local and fresh beers, and collectors often display their collections (which sometimes total in the hundreds) in display cases or on shelves.

 Pint glasses are also often sold as collector or novelty items, sometimes individually or boxed with a pint bottle of beer.

 Beer festivals frequently have commemorative pint glasses made specially for the event.

 Use as weapon

 As with other glass objects such as glass bottles, pint glasses can be used as a weapon, either smashing an intact glass in a victim's face or smashing the glass and then slashing with the shards.
-Such attacks, called "glassing", are a significant problem in the United Kingdom, with over 5,000 injuries per year in 2002.
+Such attacks, called "glassing", are a significant problem in the United Kingdom, with more than 87,000 glassing attacks per year, resulting in over 5,000 injuries.
 This has led to less-dangerous alternatives being used, either plastic glasses and bottles at large events or violence-prone venues, or treated glass, primarily tempered glass, which has been used in Australia.